Archive for the ‘T Corona Borealis’ category

 February 7, 2026

-The first observed outburst of T Corona Borealis occurred on the night of May 12th 1866, and the star when noticed was about the brightness as Alpha Coronae, magnitude 2.2.
-(Source: Burnham’s Celestial Handbook; Volume Two; Page 708)
+The first observed outburst of T Corona Borealis occurred on the night of May 12th 1866, when the star was about the brightness as Alpha Coronae, magnitude 2.2.
+(Source: Burnham’s Celestial Handbook; Volume Two; Page 708

-Following photos: I’ll post the most current or recent first, and drop off the last, and maintaining about ten photos or nights for review.
+Following photos: I’ll post the most current or recent first, and deleting some of the earlier ones, maintaining about ten or so photos for review.

 Where is T located in the constellation?
 The following photo is from wikisky.org and has T marked with an X and inside the box.